In this article

 What is a T&E expense?

-T&E stands for “travel and expenses,” but is sometimes also referred to as “travel and entertainment.”
-T&E expenses refer to those expenses employees incur while traveling on business and entertaining clients, including rental cars, tolls, and other out-of-pocket expenses incurred during a business trip.
+T&E is an acronym for “travel and expense,” but some also interpret it to mean “travel and entertainment.”
+T&E expenses refer to those expenses employees incur while traveling on business and entertaining clients or partners.
+Common T&E expenses include:

 Is T&E an operating expense?